hejny/hejny/public/projects/projects.md

 ## Czech.events

-Stay updated on the latest tech events in Czechia with the Czech Tech Community Newsletter.
-I bring expertise from organizing, speaking at, and mentoring events.
+Newsletter of the most interesting Tech&Startup events in Czechia

 [![Meetup](/public/projects/CzechEvents/Pavol_Hejn_Simple_pen_sketch_of_A_have_big_interest_in_Czech_Te_62acce49-a9db-4d36-9199-d606551f463c.svg)](https://czech.events/)